Saturday, 26 July 2025

 The stall

-My next destination is Talat Noi (street art) -nothing to shout out for...
+My next destination is Talat Noi (street art) -a favourite for youngsters, to take insta photos, but nothing to shout out for...

 Then I took one hour to walk back to my hotel - stopping for lunch in one of the food stall along the way.